huntershuai/huntershuai.github.io/_posts/2015-06-17-ioslearning.md

 ---
-title: IOS Learning
+title: iOS journey
 layout: posts
 author: huntershuai
 ---

-IOS learning
+iOS journey
 ========
 This is a collection of ios learning experience and knowleadge, and will be updated in the coming days.
 2015.06.17 @ suzhou